sola-st/CodeMapper/README.md

 Specify to **run/evaluate**: (in the entry point of the files)
 * starts with *main_anytingtracker* and *context_line_num = 0*. **->** Disable context-aware similarity
 * starts with *main_ablation_study* **->** Disable diff-based candidate extraction, movement detection, text search, and refinement of candidate regions, respectively, in one big experiment.
+* Specifically:
   * Tracking
     * Run ComputeCandidatesForAnnoData.py
     * Run TrackHistoryPairsSuppression.py
   * Evaluation
     * Run MeasureAnnotatedData.py
     * Run MeasureSuppression.py
   * Run PlotAnnoSuppressionResultsAblation.py -> Figures 9 and 10.

 #### RQ3: Efficiency of AnythingTracker.
 * The execution time files are already there (*data/results/execution_time*) as the experiments in RQ1 are done.